 - Customer lifetime value (CLV): Understand how much a customer is worth over time to guide marketing investment.

-- Shopping cart abandonment rate: Learn how many visitors exit without purchasing a product and correct checkout weaknesses.
+- Shopping cart abandonment rate: Learn how many visitors leave without purchasing a product and address checkout weaknesses.
+Most studies say it is around 70% or above.

 - Customer acquisition cost (CAC): Calculate how much you spend to acquire each customer from different channels.